Managing procedure access in Managed Service for Trino

 For each user-procedure pair, the rules apply as follows:

-- Rules are checked in their declaration order.
+- Rules are checked in the order of their declaration.
 The first rule matching the user-procedure pair applies.

-- If none of the rules match the user-procedure pair, no actions with the procedure are allowed to the user.
+- If none of the rules match the user-procedure pair, the user is denied all actions with the procedure.

 - If no procedure access rules are set, each user can run only system procedures.